- Home

 Additional rate taxpayer

 If you earn more than £125,140 a year, you currently pay tax at 45% in England, Wales and Northern Ireland.
-If you live in Scotland, you’ll pay 46%.
+If you live in Scotland, you’ll pay 48% on earnings over this amount.

 National Insurance

-National Insurance rates are changing considerably in the 2024/25 tax year.
+National Insurance rates are changing considerably for employers in the 2025/26 tax year, leaving them facing much steeper bills.

 Pensions

-The Pension Lifetime Allowance – the limit on how much you can build up in pension benefits over your lifetime while still enjoying the full tax benefits – no longer applies in the 2024/25 tax year.
+The Pension Lifetime Allowance – the limit on how much you can build up in pension benefits over your lifetime while still enjoying the full tax benefits – no longer applies as it was scrapped in the 2024/25 tax year.
 You can read more about this in What is the pension Lifetime Allowance?

 If you’re 50 or over and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.
 You may also want to get in touch with the Pensions Advisory Service.